Here are a few tips for when you take your new Havanese puppy home!

 House Training Your Puppy

 - If there are knots in your puppy’s coat, gently pull them apart and then brush with a pin comb or slicker if absolutely necessary.
-You may want to put conditioner directly on the knot to make it easier to pull apart.
+You may want to put conditioner or corn starch directly on the knot to make it easier to pull apart.
 There are also special detangling sprays you may want to use.
 When bathing your puppy make sure that all the shampoo is out and then rinse once more.
 Left over shampoo will cause extreme itchiness.
 Next, apply conditioner and rinse lightly.
 Conditioner inside the ears may cause dirt to accumulate and result in ear infections so be careful not to get the conditioner in the ears.
 You may want to put cotton in the ears during the bath.
 Be sure to blow-dry the coat completely.
 Even a little dampness can cause knots to form.
 Be sure to check the ears for excessive hair and clean if necessary.
 I rarely pull hair from the ears since that can cause irritation to the skin and set it up for infection.
 Some dogs do have extremely heavy hair in their ears and then I do pull it out or cut it.
 The important thing is to make sure there is no wax buildup.

 - When bathing your puppy, wet them thoroughly and use shampoo all over the body and lather well, but without twisting the hair.
 Be sure to clean the hair around the ears.
 Once you are sure that all the shampoo is out, rinse once more.
 Left over shampoo will cause extreme itchiness.
 RINSE thoroughly.
 Next, apply conditioner and rinse lightly.